salto-io/salto/packages/stripe-adapter/README.md

 **Note:** Some entities are not supported due to technical limitations, such as SKUs and shipping rates.

 ## Connecting to your Stripe account
 Salto authenticates with Stripe using a Secret Key.
-To find yours, go to "Your API keys" in Stripe's dashboard.
+To find yours, search for “Developers > API keys” in the search bar in Stripe’s dashboard, reveal the Secret Key and click to copy it.
 When logging in with Salto, you will be asked to provide this Secret Key.